Libero logo

 As chairman, Bernabéu transformed Real into world-beaters, on a completely different plane from every Spanish club but one.
 Atlético have treated their significant fan base to moments of glory with the European Cup run of 1974, the double year of 1996 and title wins in 2014 and 2021.

 Getafe, from Madrid’s southern suburbs, surprised many by maintaining a league presence from 2004, mainly thanks to foreign coaches such as Bernd Schuster and Michael Laudrup.
-A cup final appearance and memorable extra-time defeat to Bayern Munich in the UEFA Cup were other highlights.
+A cup final appearance and memorable extra-time defeat to Bayern Munich in the UEFA Cup have been other highlights.

 Fellow Madrid also-rans Rayo Vallecano are based at the staunchly left-wing district of Vallecas, where Atlético had their first home.
-Rayo have been yo-yoing between divisions for years.
+Rayo have been yo-yoing between divisions for years – their current run in the Primera dates back to 2021.

-Still stuck in the Segunda, AD Alcorcón missed out on a play-off place by the narrowest of margins.
-Based in the southern suburb of the same name, Alcorcón were responsible for perhaps the biggest Spanish Cup upset of all time, the 4-0 thrashing of Real Madrid, Benzema, van Nistelrooy and all, in 2009.
+One of them is AD Alcorcón, based in the southern suburb of the same name, Alcorcón were responsible for perhaps the biggest Spanish Cup upset of all time, the 4-0 thrashing of Real Madrid, Benzema, van Nistelrooy and all, in 2009.

 Knocking on the door of La Liga two years running, Alcorcón lost out to Girona at the one-but final hurdle in 2013.
-The Yellows play at the Estadio Municipal de Santo Domingo, near Las Retamas station on the C5 line (every 15mins from Atocha, 15min journey time).
+The Yellows play at the Estadio Municipal de Santo Domingo, near Las Retamas station on the same C5 line from Atocha.Sh

-Almost joining them in 2016 were Real Madrid’s reserve side, Real Madrid Castilla, who play at the Estadio Alfredo di Stéfano at the club’s training complex at Valdebebas.
+Sharing divisional status in 2024-25 are Real Madrid’s reserve side, Real Madrid Castilla, who play at the Estadio Alfredo di Stéfano at the club’s training complex at Valdebebas.
 Like all B sides, Castilla are ineligible to play in the top flight but enjoyed a moment of glory by reaching the Spanish Cup final in 1980.

-Although losing to, of all teams, Real Madrid 6-1, Castilla qualified for the Cup Winners’ Cup, and played West Ham at the Bernabéu.
-In 2016, Real Madrid Castilla lost in the Segunda B play-off to UCAM Murcia.
+Although losing to, of all teams, Real Madrid 6-1, Castilla qualified for the Cup Winners’ Cup, and beat then FA Cup holders West Ham, Brooking, Bonds, Lampard and all, at the Bernabéu.
+The illustrious Hammers then required extra-time at Upton Park to overcome Real Madrid’s B team.

 The 6,000-capacity stadium, opened in 2006 with a game against Reims to mark the 50th anniversary of the first European Cup final, saw plenty of action during the pandemic and even hosted Real’s Champions League semi-final with Chelsea in 2021.